-In today’s world, account security it a challenge.
-Even using password managers can only protect your accounts to a certain extent; passwords can be guessed with hacking technology, and your information gets exposed.
-Because of this, some people choose to use two-factor authentication (2fa), which secures your accounts beyond a username and password.
+In today’s world, account security is a challenge.
+Even using password managers can only protect your accounts to a certain extent; hacking technology works far too often to crack passwords, exposing your information.
+Because of this, some people choose to use two-factor authentication (2FA), which secures your accounts beyond a username and password.

 What Is Two-Factor Authentication?

 Two-factor authentication, otherwise known as 2FA, is a security procedure that adds a second step to the standard log-in process.
 You have to verify yourself with your password and the code.

 Typically, the extra verification happens via a numerical code sent to your phone with a quick call or text.
 You’ll receive the code and have to enter it onto the website or app that you’re looking to access.
 This proves that you are the owner of the account—unless a hacker had your personal cell phone, they couldn’t enter the right code sent to your phone, and therefore couldn’t log in to your account.

 This isn’t the only method of 2FA, though.
 Some forms of two-factor authentication use physical security keys, and some use another form of personal identification, like a fingerprint.
 But because mobile phones are so accessible, texting or calling in a code has become the most common method.

 This two-step verification doesn’t replace your username or password—entering that information is the first step!
 It simply gives your accounts more protection and lessens the chances that it can be hacked.

 To clarify, 2FA does make things a little more inconvenient for you.
 It takes a little bit longer to take the extra step, but remember, being secure isn't always the easiest or most convenient option.
 And hackers try to capitalize on you looking for more convenience (skipping two-factor, using the same password for every website, etc.).
 But in the long run, an extra layer of security is always going to be worth it even if it costs you a few extra seconds when logging in.